Informfully/Informfully.github.io/docs/compass.md

 # Database Tutorial

-This page provides an introduction to retrieving user and item IDs from the MongoDB back end of Informfully for creating recommendation lists.
+This page provides an introduction to retrieving user and item IDs from the Informfully MongoDB back end for creating recommendation lists.
 In the example shown on this page, we use [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to explore the database and its collections.
 (In the context of MongoDB a "table" in the database is referred to as "collection" and "entry/tupel" as "document" instead.)